-“We are excited to be a part of the Oatside journey,” Tai Lin, managing partner at Proterra ASia said in a statement.
+“We are excited to be a part of the Oatside journey,” Tai Lin, managing partner at Proterra ASia said in a earlier this year following the company’s pre-Series A raise.
 “Plant-based milk is the sustainable future of milk and we believe Oatside will be one of the key drivers of the category in Asia with best-in-class taste.”

 Lead photo by Oatside.